-There are courses on many relevant subjects (see poster here).
+There are courses on many relevant subjects.
 Classes will be taught in English and students from all over the world will participate.
-Selected courses may be counted towards a business major (intercultural communication, intellectual property law, business in biotech, European studies, and finance) and/or vocational interest in the topics offered at the selected ISU will greatly advance your chances for acceptance.
+Selected courses may be counted towards a business major (intercultural communication, intellectual property law, business in biotech, European studies, and finance) and/or vocational interest in the topics offered at the International Summer Universities (ISU) of Hessen.

 Union: Germany, France Belgium and Luxembourg